playermissile/dli_tutorial/index.rst

 .. seealso::

-   * `NTSC Demystified <https://sagargv.blogspot.com/2011/04/ntsc-demystified-part-1-b-video-and.html>`_, a very long series of blog posts describing NTSC encoding
+   * `NTSC Demystified <https://sagargv.blogspot.com/2011/04/ntsc-demystified-part-1-b-video-and.html>`_, (*haha*), a very long series of blog posts describing NTSC encoding
    * Obligatory link to the `NTSC article on Wikipedia <https://en.wikipedia.org/wiki/NTSC>`_
    * `Composite artifact colors <https://en.wikipedia.org/wiki/Composite_artifact_colors>`_ article on Wikipedia

-How The CPU Frequency Was Chosen and Why Is There More Hand Waving Going On Here?
+How The CPU Frequency Was Chosen and Why Is There Even More Hand Waving Going On, Oh Author Person?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For NTSC machines, each frame draws 262 scan lines with 228 color clocks per
 scan line, the operating frequency of the 6502 was chosen such that it takes
 exactly 114 machine cycles per scan line, producing 29868 machine cycles per
 frame.
 With a 59.94Hz vertical refresh rate this should result in a processor
+speed of 1.790287MHz.
+Here's where the author does more hand waving because he
+doesn't exactly understand what the subtleties are and why those numbers
-speed of 1.790287MHz but the Altirra Hardware Reference Manual shows that
+aren't exact, and instead points to the Altirra Hardware Reference Manual and
-there are some subtleties to this calculation.
-It shows the processor speed is
+lets it explain what is really happening.
+It shows that while there *are*
-actually 1.790772MHz, but still uses 29868 cycles per frame, so the TV refresh
+indeed 29868 cycles per frame, the processor speed is actually 1.790772MHz, to
+prevent the color subprime mortgage from investigating phantoms on each
+scan line.
+Something like that, I didn't understand. *At all*.
+At any
+rate, a signal is produced that can be displayed on a TV, even if it does not
-rate is not exactly synced up with broadcast NTSC signals.
+exactly sync up with broadcast NTSC signals.

 PAL systems produce the same 228 color clocks and 114 machine cycles per line,
 but display 312 scan lines.
 This results in 35568 cycles per frame, and with